-That judgement is based on an evaluation of the inherent risks to the Company's business model and how those risks might affect the Company's financial resources or ability to continue operations over a period of at least 12 months from the date of approval of the financial statements.
+The judgement is based on an evaluation of the inherent risks to the Company's business model and how those risks might affect the Company's financial resources or ability to continue operations over a period of at least 12 months from the date of the financial statements.

-The risks most likely to adversely affect the Company's available financial resources over this period is the impact of Covid-19 on contract performance, subcontractor failure and compliance with borrowing covenants.
+The risks most likely to adversely affect the Company's available financial resources over this period is the impact of economic uncertainty on the contract performance, subcontractor failure and compliance with borrowing covenants.